Program of Study

 Every Sewanee student is assigned to a chamber ensemble each week, working daily with a faculty coach.
 At the end of the week ensembles perform for the camp on Student Chamber Music night.
 A panel of student judges selects ensembles for one of several public performances, including weekly concerts in the Guerry Garth, a beautiful outdoor cloister near the main quadrangle of campus.
 “Making Garth” is a mark of distinction for young artists and a motivator for their work each week.

-Through our Chamber Music Program, students learn to prepare works quickly and well, to perform confidently and comfortably, and, of course, to enjoy and learn from the performances of others.
+Through our Chamber Music Program, students learn to prepare works on a time schedule, to perform confidently and comfortably, and, of course, to enjoy and learn from the performances of others.